-What is regenerative medicine and regenerative injections?
+What are regenerative medicine and regenerative injections?

 Regenerative medicine is the holy grail of medicinal research.
-In theory, if we can learn how to stimulate the body’s own repair mechanisms then it is possible to accelerate the healing of damaged tissues.
-The potential application of such a treatment is wide – from treating acute injuries such as ligament tears to long term degenerative damage.
+In theory, if we can learn how to stimulate the body’s own repair mechanisms, then it is possible to accelerate the healing of damaged tissues.
+The potential application of such a treatment is wide, from treating acute injuries such as ligament tears to long-term degenerative damage.

 Prolotherapy uses dextrose, a naturally occurring form of the blood sugar glucose, to encourage this targeted inflammatory response.
 The injection solution also contains anesthetic to help with any discomfort during treatment.
 Patients typically report some level of post-treatment soreness after the anesthetic wears off.

 Prolozone therapy takes a slightly different approach.
-Instead of injecting an inflammatory substance prolozone floods the tissue with medical grade O3, or ozone.
+Instead of injecting an inflammatory substance, prolozone floods the tissue with medical grade O3, or ozone.
 This substance helps nourish degenerated tissues and stimulates the body’s immune response to encourage healing.
 Prolozone is a great option for treating acute injuries or areas of the body where there is advanced degeneration of tissues.